projecttacoma/fqm-execution/test/integration/README.md

 npm run build:test-data
 ```

 By default, the only bundles that will be built are ones whose CQL files contain local changes (this is detected with a `git status` command).
-To bypass this and force rebuild all bundles, including ones whose underlying CQL are not modified:
+To bypass this and force rebuild all bundles including ones whose underlying CQL is not modified:

 ```bash
 FORCE=true npm run build:test-data